newAM/blog/content/2024-12-11_starting_a_blog.md

 ## Checks

-I added a few checks in my nix flake for spelling and formatting:
+I added a few checks in my nix flake[^1] for spelling and formatting:

 - [Hunspell](https://hunspell.github.io) for spellcheck
 - [nixfmt](https://github.com/NixOS/nixfmt) for nix formatting